OnTitansShoulder/ontitansshoulder.github.io/docs/Reading-Notes/Leading-without-formal-authority.md

 Building trust among people takes time and effort.

-- keep your word.
+- **keep your word**.
 It can be keeping something confidential or promising to take care of something.
-- use body language.
+- use **body language**.
 When speaking to someone, make eye contact and leaning into the conversation.
-- be competent and warm.
+- be **competent and warm**.
 The first step in getting someone to trust you at work is to be competent and good at your job; the second step is to be warm, or being human and admitting vulnerability.
     - For example, if you're an engineer, don't show your vulnerability in your math skills, instead be open about speaking of your fear of public speaking or something else that makes you a little bit more human.
 - don't gossip.
-- admit when you were wrong.
+- **admit when you were wrong**.
 If you made a mistake, which we all do, own up to it.
-- trust others, until they give you a reason not to.
+- **trust others**, until they give you a reason not to.
 If you want someone to trust you, show that you trust them.